All-optical nonlinear phase modulation in open semiconductor microcavities: Acknowledgments

 \section{Acknowledgments}

 This work was supported by grant EP/V026496/1 of EPSRC of the UK.
-This work was partly supportedby the Paris Ile de France Région in the framework of DIM SIRTEQ, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project ARQADIA, grant agreement no. 949730), and under Horizon Europe researchand innovation programme (ANAPOLIS, grant agreement no. 101054448).
+This work was partly supportedby the Paris Ile de France Région in the framework of DIM SIRTEQ, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project ARQADIA, grant agreement no. 949730), and under Horizon Europe research and innovation programme (ANAPOLIS, grant agreement no. 101054448).
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.